Spike Team: Main characters

-A studious girl, she's always up to date with the latest technology and has a strong will.
-Born in Singapore, her mother Ai Linn Tan died when she was seven years old, and Patty has traveled all over the world because his father, Charles Fitzpatrick Denver, is a United Nations diplomat.
+A studious Asian girl, she's always up to date with the latest technology and has a strong will.
+Born in the Asian country of Singapore, her mother Ai Linn Tan died when she was seven years old, and Patty has traveled all over the world because his father, Charles Fitzpatrick Denver, is a United Nations (UN) diplomat.
 Never being at home, Mr. Denver has left his daughter in the hands of foster parents who spoiled her with many gifts: so, Patty has never had to work to get something.
 She initially clashes with Jo, but then changes and shows a strong need to be accepted and have a family.
-She finds her gem, the amethyst of the spirit of Sacrifice, in episode 5.
+She finds her gem, the amethyst of the spirit of Sacrifice, but shown in episode 5.